BohdanDrahuzia/hot-news-api/README.md

 ## Design Notes

-- Caching via decorator: `CachedHackerNewsClient`.
+- Used IMemoryCache for caching
 - Parallel fetch uses `Parallel.ForEachAsync` with `MaxConcurrency`.
 - Resilience: retry with backoff + jitter, plus circuit breaker.
 - Validation: `n` bounds and startup validation for options.